ryancdotorg/pelican_postprocess/README.rst

 ..
-This file is part of the pelican_precompress plugin.
+This file is part of the pelican_postprocess plugin.
 ..
 Copyright 2019-2021 Kurt McKee <contactme@kurtmckee.org>
 ..
 Released under the MIT license.

-pelican_precompress
+pelican_postprocess
 *******************

+**NOTE: This is a fork of Kurt McKee’s pelican_precompress plugin which adds support for running files through htmlmin prior to compression.
+The documentation is not fully updated.**

 *Pre-compress your Pelican site using gzip, zopfli, and brotli!*